fangjianwei/tough-cookie-fragment/README.md

 # A framework of Cookie Store

-tough-cookie-framework is a File store for tough-cookie module.
+tough-cookie-framework is a framework of tough-cookie module.
 See [tough-cookie documentation](https://github.com/goinstant/tough-cookie#constructionstore--new-memorycookiestore-rejectpublicsuffixes) for more info.